JF1493: Why Apartment Syndications? Part 2 of 2: Syndication School With Theo Hicks

 At the same time, you’re building something that is completely brand new, which also comes with risks, whereas for apartments it’s already there – you know that at the very least you’re gonna be making the same money that the current owner was making, whereas for development, you can make a ton of money, but at the same time the project could completely flop and you don’t make any money.

 Basically, there’s gonna be a lot more variables for development, which brings more risk.
-Also, apartments – you can close on them faster; the closing period is 60 to 90 days after you put the deal under contract, but it could be about 60 to 90 days, maybe even less, from identifying the opportunity to putting it under contract, depending on whether it’s on market or off market… Whereas as I mentioned before, developments could take years to close, if ever.
+Also, apartments – you can close on thh4 faster; the closing period is 60 to 90 days after you put the deal under contract, but it could be about 60 to 90 days, maybe even less, from identifying the opportunity to putting it under contract, depending on whether it’s on-market or off-market… Whereas as I mentioned before, developments could take years to close, if ever.

 You’ll also get faster returns for apartment syndications.
 You as a syndicator are going to make your money upfront; once the deal is closed, you’ll make money on an ongoing basis and then at sale… Whereas for development you’re really not gonna make any money until the project is completed.

 Then there’s also gonna be a lower barrier of entry.
 The developer is gonna need the same background as someone investing in apartments, because that’s what they’re doing, but on top of that, they’re going to need a stronger construction understanding, they’re gonna have to build up relationships with local government for zoning permits and design approval, so there’s a political aspect to it… They have to work with people in the community to figure it out what it is they actually want out of the building, they have to work with architects to design the building… And those are all things that an apartment syndicator does not necessarily need to do… Or if they do need to do that, not to such a high degree.

 Con: Overall Returns